WHAT IS IMPETIGO?

 - Painful sores sometimes

-- Lab test generally not necessary.
+- Lab tests are generally not necessary.

 - Antibiotics drugs